reeynier/reeynier.github.io/_posts/2020-11-26-merge-k-sorted-lists.md

 similar: [ Linked List ]
 featured: false
 hidden: false
-excerpt: You are given an array of **k** linked-lists **lists**, each linked-list is sorted in ascending order.
+excerpt: LeetCode 23.
+You are given an array of **k** linked-lists **lists**, each linked-list is sorted in ascending order.
 ---

 <br />

 ## Description

+LeetCode Problem 23.
 You are given an array of **k** linked-lists **lists**, each linked-list is sorted in ascending order.
 Merge all the linked-list into one sorted linked-list and return it.

 Example: